 If your pet is experiencing pain, redness or other symptoms in or around their eyes, they may need ocular surgery.

-Common ocular procedures for cats and dogs include eyelid tumor removal, cataract surgery, ectropion surgery, entropion surgery, exenteration of the orbit and cherry eye surgery.
+Common ocular procedures for cats and dogs include eyelid tumour removal, cataract surgery, ectropion surgery, entropion surgery, exenteration of the orbit and cherry eye surgery.

-If your cat or dog requires a veterinary surgical specialist to perform the surgery, our veterinarians will refer you to a pet surgeon near Sechelt and work closely with your animal surgeon to ensure that your pet receives the best possible care.
+If your cat or dog requires a veterinary surgical specialist to perform the surgery, our veterinarians will refer you to a pet surgeon near Sechelt and work with your animal surgeon.

 When we spay or neuter a cat or dog, we surgically sterilize them to prevent disease and provide them with an extended life expectancy.